 The fact is, meat is the most naturally occurring, well balanced and easily obtained and digested package of proteins, essential acids and source of iron and Vitamin B 12 that you can find.
 Somehow you must find and consume all of the things that meat provides so that your body can stay healthy.
 A meat based high protein diet is good for you.
 Even vegetarians are realizing they need meat in their diet.

 If fat concerns you, eat lean meat, and don’t forget to watch out for industrial grade vegetable fats -- hydrogenated and hydrogenized vegetable oils -- i.e. trans-fatty acids (Denmark banned trans fats).
 When given the choice, I stick to the natural fat that’s found in meat.
+In fact a study published in the Annals of Internal Medicine in 2014 says that animal based fats are not bad for you.

 It’s true that like anything else, over indulgence can throw our diet out of balance if we go overboard.
 But the common sense approach to good health and vitality, is to eat meat along with some fresh fruits and vegetables.
 And, there’s nothing wrong with a piece of bread now and then, but eat it in moderation -- most breads are highly refined and contain a lot of nonessential carbohydrates.
 And avoid a lot of highly processed sugars, starches and snack foods.
 Studies show that red meat diets are not only okay, they are especially important for women and people over the age of 30.